vladimir-d/BoxView/Docs/references.md

 ```
 This method can be used, for example, for adding items to some specific view, like UIViewController view, or UIScrollview, or UITableViewCell contentView.

-It is also possible to add items to NSLayoutGuide (views should be manually added to superview in this case).
+It is also possible to add items to NSLayoutGuide (views of items should be manually added to the superview in this case).
 It is useful, for example, to constraint views to UIViewController's view safe area:

 ```swift
 view.addSubview(someView)